As we grow older, we become increasingly vulnerable to age-related cognitive loss, which might include being diagnosed with neurological illnesses.

 “I take 300 mg twice a day.
 Sometimes on weekends I forget to take it and my wife is convinced that it affects my mood.
 She says I seem happier when I take it.
 That along with noopept really helps me stay focused at work.”

 From these experience, we can infer that it is quite evident that this supplement has a large impact on our brain health.

 As the most bioavailable form of choline, this supplement is a beneficial addition to many nootropic stacks.

 Alpha GPC with Piracetam

-Piracetam works to improve cognitive function, motivation, mood, memory, learning, mental clarity and energy, attention, and even enhance vision and sound quality.
+Piracetam works to improve cognitive function, motivation, mood, memory, learning, mental clarity and energy, and attention, and even enhance vision and sound quality.
 It largely acts through an increase in uptake of ACh.

-Many neurohackers who have used these two nootropics together report experiencing amplified by pairing them together – in other words, they seem to act synergistically to boost the benefits even more than would be expected by just adding the benefits of each together.
+Many neurohackers who have used these two nootropics together report experiencing amplification by pairing them together – in other words, they seem to act synergistically to boost the benefits even more than would be expected by just adding the benefits of each together.

 Taking this nootropic with piracetam can also help to avoid some of the side effects of piracetam alone, such as headache, which can occur when you do not have sufficient choline levels in your body.